What is an employee recognition program?

 Make recognition part of your company culture

 Once a company embraces a culture that rewards employees for quality work, it’s easier to establish a foundation for creating an employee recognition program.
+Ensure that your organization’s goals and core values align with rewarded behaviors to make a clear connection.

 Make it a habit